-Starting a business is a big financial decision.
-Before you get going, you’ll want to estimate how much money it will chew through, and how much it will make.
-Welcome to the world of budgeting and forecasting.
+Starting a company is a significant financial investment.
+Before you begin, calculate how much money it will consume and how much money it will generate.
+Hello, and welcome to the realm of forecasting and budgeting.

 What is the business budget?

-Budgets show how the money will come and go from your business over a period of time (usually a year).
-That money might come in as loans or revenue from sales.
-It will go out on inventory, rent, advertising and wages for you and your staff.
-Most budgets try to keep spending down to less than what’s coming in, but that might not be the case at first.
+Budgets depict how the money will flow in and out of your company over time (usually a year).
+That money could come in the form of loans or sales revenue.
+It will be spent on merchandise, rent, advertising, and you and your employees’ salary.
+Most budgets attempt to keep spending below what comes in, although this may not always be the case.

-- how much money you need to start the business
+- how much capital is required to start a business

-- how many sales you need to cover costs
+- how many sales do you need to break even?

-- how much you can afford to reinvest in the business
+- how much you can afford to put back into the company

-- when you can afford to hire help
+- when you have the financial means to hire aid

-The main purpose of a budget sales cost see where you’re making money and spending it.
-Once you know that, you can try to do more of the making and less spending.
+The basic goal of a sales budget is to see where you’re making and spending money.
+Once you’ve figured that out, you can aim to do more making and spend less.

 Why a cash flow budget is a good idea

-Your profit & loss (P&L) statement and balance sheet are the two most common components of a budget because they show whether or not you’re making money.
-But a cash flow forecast is also essential.
-It predicts how much money you’ll have in the bank at any one time based on when you expect to be paid and when you expect to have to pay bills or staff.
+and balance sheet are the two most common components of a budget.
+However, a cash flow projection is also necessary.
+It estimates how much money you’ll have in the bank at any given time based on when you’ll be paid and when you’ll have to pay bills or employees.

-A lot of new businesses run out of money at some point.
-A cash flow budget will help you see when those dry spells are coming, so you can plan around them.
-You might delay an order of supplies, hold off on buying new equipment or organise a loan or line of credit to get you through.
+Many young enterprises eventually run out of cash.
+A cash flow budget will help you predict when those dry spells will occur, allowing you to plan accordingly.
+You might put off ordering supplies, put off purchasing new equipment, or arrange for a loan or line of credit to help you get by.

 How to make a budget

-Leave a line for petty cash to cover costs you didn’t think of.
+Make a line for petty cash to meet unexpected expenses.

 What you own (assets)

-- money the business is owed (such as invoices that haven’t been paid yet)
+- money owed to the company (invoices that haven’t been paid yet)

 What you owe (liabilities)

-Some things will appear on both sides of your balance sheet.
-The portion you own is an asset, and the amount you’re repaying is a liability.
+On both sides of your balance sheet, some items will appear.
+The quantity you own is an asset, whereas the amount you owe is a liability.

-When listing your assets’ value, don’t just write down what you paid for them and forget about it.
-Most assets lose value over time.
-This is called depreciation, and it gets reflected on your balance sheet.
-The good news is that you can claim depreciation as a tax break.
+Don’t just put down what you paid for your assets and forget about it when listing their value.
+The majority of assets depreciate in value over time.
+Depreciation is the term for this, and it is recorded on your balance sheet.
+The good news is that depreciation can be claimed as a tax deduction.